Ishanveer-Gill/Incident-Response-Documentation-on-Discoveries-Security-Analyst/README.md

 **Incident Summary**

-On January 6, 2024, at 11:25:48 UTC, Azure Sentinel detected a brute force attack attempt on a Windows system named "windows-vm01".
-The attacker, identified as IP address 14.192.144.254, made around 15,000 login attempts with no success.
-The incident suggests a deliberate attempt to gain unauthorized access and elevate privileges on the targeted system.
+On March 26, 2024, at 21:21:11 Eastern Time, Azure Sentinel detected a brute force attack attempt on a MS SQL Server located inside of my "windows-vm".
+The attackera, identified as 2 IP addresses 182.200.7.72 and 20.240.208.141, attempted to brute force inside the SQL server with no success.
+This incident shows someone trying to break into a system and get more control than they should have.

 **Impact Assessment**

-The occurrence has been categorized as a verified security breach because of the substantial volume of brute force login attempts and the activation of multiple alerts.
+The incident has been classified as a confirmed security breach due to the IP addresses originating from locations outside the USA, and these attackers are linked to other alerts and incidents.

 **Initial Response Actions**